papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 ```
 ssr_modes.js:423 panicked at /.../tachys/src/html/element/mod.rs:352:14:
-called 「Option::unwrap()」 on a 「None」 value
+called "Option::unwrap()」 on a 「None" value
 ```

 The WASM version of your app, running in the browser, is expecting to find an element (in fact, it’s expecting three elements!)
 But the HTML sent from the server has none.

 #### Solution

 It’s pretty rare that you do this intentionally, but it could happen from somehow running different logic on the server and in the browser.
-If you’re seeing warnings like this and you don’t think it’s your fault, it’s much more likely that it’s a bug with 「<Suspense/>」 or something.
+If you’re seeing warnings like this and you don’t think it’s your fault, it’s much more likely that it’s a bug with "<Suspense/>" or something.
 Feel free to go ahead and open an [issue](https://github.com/leptos-rs/leptos/issues) or [discussion](https://github.com/leptos-rs/leptos/discussions) on GitHub for help.

 ### Invalid/edge-case HTML, and mismatches between HTML and the DOM

 Servers respond to requests with HTML.
 The browser then parses that HTML into a tree called the Document Object Model (DOM).
 During hydration, Leptos walks over the view tree of your application, hydrating an element, then moving into its children, hydrating the first child, then moving to its siblings, and so on.
 This assumes that the tree of HTML produced by the your application on the server maps directly onto the DOM tree into which the browser parses that HTML.

-There are a few cases to be aware of in which the tree of HTML created by your 「view」 and the DOM tree might not correspond exactly: these can cause hydration errors.
+There are a few cases to be aware of in which the tree of HTML created by your "view" and the DOM tree might not correspond exactly: these can cause hydration errors.

 #### Invalid HTML